FelipeNegrelle/basedMovies/README.md

 # Based Movies
 The right CLI tool for chossing a movie to watch

-This project was developed in python, and consists in a CLI tool, that throws you in menu and let you decide what to do Made for study and fun purpouses, in this project i learned:
+This project was developed in python, and consists in a CLI tool, and let you decide what to do.

+Made for study and fun purposes, in this project i learnt:

 - How to create a menu in python with questionary lib
 - How to manipulate data in lists